Mitakon Creator 85mm f/2.8 1-5X Super Macro

 This lens, hereby referred to as the 85 mm 1-5X for brevity, provides a broad and continuously variable range of magnifications matched by only another current lens, and an exceptionally long working distance.
 All this in a relatively compact package and at a price substantially lower than the only other lens for system cameras that offers the same magnification range.
 It would be unrealistic to expect that these characteristics are not accompanied by some compromises in image quality.
 Even the more expensive Canon MPE 65 mm 1x-5x cannot compete with the best fixed-magnification copy lenses like the Printing Nikkor 105 mm at 1x, or infinity corrected microscope objectives like the Mitutoyo M Plan Apo series.

-Therefore, the question I want to answer with these tests is not whether the 85 mm 1-5x is as good as these super performers (I already know it is not), but rather whether it provides usable images in a more limited context, e.g., the routine macro work typically performed at museums and research institutions, where digital images only need to be good enough to print on good-quality paper at sizes of at most 15-20 cm (or most often, significantly smaller), or to fill an HD screen.
+Therefore, the question I want to answer with these tests is not whether the 85 mm 1-5x is as good as these super performers (I already know it is not), but rather whether it provides usable images in a more limited context, e.g., the routine macro work typically performed at museums and research institutions, where digital images only need to be good enough to print on good-quality paper at sizes of at most 15-20 cm (most often, significantly smaller than this), or to fill an HD screen.
 In this context, a compact and relatively inexpensive kit containing an ordinary macro lens that reaches 1x, plus the 85 mm 1-5x, covers the whole magnification range from infinity focus to 5x with just a single lens swap.
 Field macrophotography is also an application where this lens can be advantageous, since lens-swapping is best avoided in this case.

 The 85 mm 1-5x in practice